cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 -   `minpts` is the minimum number of points required in a given neighborhood to define a cluster
 -   `eps` is the epsilon radius, the distance from each point within which points are defined as being in the same cluster

-returns a list indicating the cluster each data point belongs to, any outliers in the data will return a null value as their cluster
+returns a list indicating the cluster each data point belongs to, any outliers in the data will return a null value as their cluster.

 ```q
 q)show d:2 10#20?5.